White Label by Smidge Wines

-The White Label all carry their own names to show true varietal character and which reflect the region of origin.
-They reveal complexity, flavour and structure - big and bold but with a level of restraint that is the mark of excellent winemaking.
+The White Label wines from Smidge Wines all carry their own names that reflect their varietal character and region of origin.
+Each wine reveals complexity, flavour and structure - big and bold but with a level of restraint that is the mark of excellent winemaking by master winemaker, Matt Wenk.

 "Hand-picked, 90% whole-bunch pressed, 10% skin contact for 30 days.
 35% barrel-fermented.
 No additions, all fermented wild.
 It’s high on both personality and flavour.
 Indeed it’s a ripper white wine.
 It tastes of tropical fruit, crystallised citrus and custard powder, and has honeysuckle notes laid on too.
 So much is going on, and it then seals the deal on the finish."